No Weighted-Regret Learning in Adversarial Bandits with Delays: Conclusions

-Our single-agent results in this paper focus on FKM and EXP3 since they are the most widely used algorithms for multi-armed bandits and bandit convex optimization, respectively.
+Our single-agent results in this paper focus on FKM and EXP3 since they are the most widely used algorithms for bandit convex optimization and multi-armed bandits, respectively.
 Therefore it is crucial to understand how they perform under delays, which are prevalent in practical systems.
 However, this leaves open the question of what are the best algorithms for delayed bandit feedback.

-For multi-armed bandits the lower bound is $O\left(\sqrt{KT+D\ln {K}}\right)$, which is achieved by the algorithm of \cite{zimmert2019optimal}.
-EXP3 achieves this lower bound up to the $\ln{K}$ factor, which is negligible if the average delay is larger than $O\left(\frac{K}{\ln K}\right)$, and has lower computational complexity.
+For multi-armed bandits the lower bound is $O\left(\sqrt{KT+D\log {K}}\right)$, which is achieved by the algorithm of \cite{zimmert2019optimal}.
+EXP3, which has lower computational complexity, achieves this lower bound up to the $\log {K}$ that factors $KT$, which is negligible if the average delay is larger than $O\left(\frac{K}{\log K}\right)$.

 For bandit convex optimization, much less is understood.
-Recently, a bandit convex optimization algorithm has been proposed in \citet{bubeck2016multi}, that achieves regret $O\left(n^{9.5}\sqrt{T}\log^{7.5}T\right)$.
-However, their proposed algorithm suffers from a few drawbacks.
+A breakthrough was made in \citet{bubeck2017kernel}, that introduced a bandit convex optimization algorithm that achieves an expected regret of $O\left(n^{9.5}\sqrt{T}\log^{7.5}T\right)$.
+Recently, it was shown in \cite{lattimore2020improved} that an algorithm exists that achieves an expected regret of $O(n^{2.5}\sqrt T\log T)$, which improves the bound from \cite{bubeck2016multi}.
+However, the result in \cite{lattimore2020improved} is non-constructive so an algorithm that achieves the improved bound is still unknown.
+Compared to FKM, the algorithm in \cite{bubeck2017kernel} suffers from a few drawbacks.
 First, the $n$ dependence is a high-degree polynomial, which is much worse than the linear dependence of FKM.
-It was conjectured in \citet{bubeck2017kernel} (but is still open) that a variant of their algorithm may achieve an expected regret of $O\left(n^{1.5}\sqrt{T}\right)$).
-Second, the algorithm proposed in \citet{bubeck2016multi}, as well as its conjectured variant, still has a $T$ dependent complexity per round.
-It is an open question how robust their algorithm is to delays.
-As the comparison between our EXP3 and FKM results suggests, better $T$ dependence does not imply better $D$ dependence.
-This is a challenging question since their algorithm requires an increasing step-size sequence, which conflicts with the tuning that is required to optimize against delays or to guarantee no discounted-regret for unbounded delay sequences.
+Second, the algorithm proposed in \citet{bubeck2017kernel} has a $T$ dependent complexity per round.
+Since this new algorithm may need a very large $T$ to have lower regret than FKM, a $T$ dependant complexity is a serious practical concern.
+Finally, it is an open question how robust the algorithm in \citet{bubeck2017kernel} is to delays.
+The main difficulty seems to be that their algorithm requires increasing the step-size multiplicatively by a factor larger than one once a certain condition holds.
+An increasing step-size sequence conflicts with the $T, D$-dependent tuning that optimizes the expected regret with delays or the decreasing step-size sequence that guarantees no weighted-regret for unbounded delay sequences.
+In contrast, FKM gives a weighted-regret bound as a function of $\eta_{t}$ that can be easily tuned.